Ensembl/ensembl-production/modules/Bio/EnsEMBL/Production/Pipeline/FileDump/README.txt

 The homologues of each query gene in a tab-separated format (tsv)

 ========================================================================
- [rnaseq] | *.bam
- [rnaseq] | *.bam.bai
  [rnaseq] | *.bam.bw
 ========================================================================
-BAM and bigWig files of RNA-seq data aligned against a genome.
+BigWig files of RNA-seq data aligned against a genome.
 A README file in the [rnaseq] directory contains details of the samples used in the alignments.
 This directory is absent if there are no RNA-seq alignments.

 ========================================================================
  statistics | *_busco_short_summary.txt